Economics

 Key takeaways

 VP JD Vance told The Michael Knowles Show (Ep.
-2005), published June 30, that the Trump administration's explicit purpose for the US-Iran Memorandum of Understanding is to "refill the world's oil economy, to refill some stocks, and then to see where the hand is."
-That is not a diplomatic mission statement.
-It is a supply-chain operation with a military option held in reserve.
+2005), published June 30, that the Trump administration's explicit purpose for the US-Iran Memorandum of Understanding is to "refill the world's oil economy, to refill some stocks, and then to see where the hand is," which reads less like a diplomatic mission statement and more like a supply-chain operation with a military option held in reserve.

 Antiwar.com first reported the comments in text form the following day, July 1.